Gilman Foreign Policy in Focus

 The U.S. Department of State’s Benjamin A. Gilman International Scholarship Program is excited to announce a free hybrid seminar series focused on global food security.
 Through case studies and discussions with experts, participants will learn about the foundations of global food systems and food security and complex global food security challenges as impacted by environmental, political, social, and economic conditions.

-Virtual Seminar Series - February to April (Open to all)
+Virtual Seminar Series - (Open to all)

 - Friday, February 9, 1:00pm – 2:00pm ET – Current State of Global Food Security